Aircraft Trajectory Dataset Augmentation in Latent Space: Results

-Figure~\ref{tsne} presents the t-SNE visualizations for the position ($1^{\text{st}}$ row), velocity ($2^{\text{nd}}$ row), acceleration ($3^{\text{rd}}$ row) for the generated trajectories from ATRADA, TimeVAE, and GMM, which produced good performance in the quantitative evaluation.
-The t-SNE visualizations for other baselines can be found in the Appendix~\ref{appendix_figure}.
+Figure~\ref{tsne} presents the t-SNE visualizations for the position ($1^{\text{st}}$ row), velocity ($2^{\text{nd}}$ row), acceleration ($3^{\text{rd}}$ row) for the generated trajectories by ATRADA, TimeVAE, and GMM, which produced good performance in the quantitative evaluation.
+The t-SNE visualizations for other baselines can be found in Appendix~\ref{appendix_figure}.
 The trajectories generated by ATRADA exhibit strong overlap with the actual trajectories across all three dimensions.
 In contrast, a significant portion of the trajectories from TimeVAE and GMM fall out of the distribution for acceleration, which indicates that they do not adequately capture the dynamic behavior of aircraft.

-Notably, TimeVAE also generates some out-of-distribution samples for position and velocity, which correspond to synthetic trajectories with arbitrary entry points into the airspace, as shown in Figure~\ref{topview}(c).
+Notably, TimeVAE also generated some out-of-distribution samples for position and velocity, which correspond to synthetic trajectories with arbitrary entry points into the airspace, as shown in Figure~\ref{topview}(c).
+Note that during the process of projecting each trajectory into a 2-demensional space using t-SNE, the x- and y-axes are determined by the distribution of the combined dataset (i.e., the actual trajectories together with the synthetic trajectories generated by each method).
+As a result, although the same set of actual trajectories is used across all three methods (ATRADA, TimeVAE, and GMM), their visual shapes appear different in each subfigure of Figure~\ref{tsne}.

 Figure~\ref{topview} presents top views of actual and generated trajectories, with entry points and the airport marked by black triangles and squares, respectively.
-The FAFs for different runway directions are also shown by red “+” symbols.
-ATRADA and TimeVAE generate smooth aircraft trajectories in the top view, while the trajectories generated by GMM exhibit highly irregular zig-zag patterns that are unrealistic for aircraft movements, as highlighted by the red boxes in Figure~\ref{topview}(d).
-Furthermore, some of the trajectories generated by TimeVAE spread across the airspace and fail to pass through the designated entry points or the FAF, whereas the trajectories from ATRADA consistently and precisely pass through these points.
+The FAFs for different runway directions are also shown by red symbols (“+”).
+ATRADA and TimeVAE both generated smooth aircraft trajectories in the top view.
+However, TimeVAE generated trajectories that spread widely across the airspace and often failed to pass through the designated airspace entry points or the FAFs, as highlighted by the red boxes in Figure~\ref{topview}(c).
+Trajectories that do not pass through the FAFs may imply landings between runways or outside valid runway boundaries, which cannot occur in actual operations.

+Similarly, GMM generates trajectories that often fail to pass through the FAFs and exhibit highly irregular zig-zag patterns that are unrealistic for aircraft movements, as highlighted by the red boxes in Figure~\ref{topview}(d).
+In contrast, ATRADA consistently generated trajectories that precisely pass through these points, which demonstrates their realism and their potential utility for downstream tasks.